New plants won't solve energy crisisgreenspun.com : LUSENET : Grassroots Information Coordination Center (GICC) : One Thread

 But a FERC staff report issued Friday said price caps would interfere with market operations and could be implemented only after "time-consuming and contentious" proceedings.

-Supply and demand Some observers say California's booming high technology economy caused the recent crisis.
+Some observers say California's booming high technology economy caused the recent crisis.
 For example, Matthew White, a Stanford professor and utilities expert, said there was plenty of generating capacity as recently as 1996 and that the current crunch came after "dramatic and largely unanticipated growth in electricity demand."

 But Energy Commission analysts say that electricity demand in the past year hasn't exceeded forecasts.
 "Current 'unexpected growth in energy use' from all sources was actually anticipated and foretold as long ago as 1988," a commission release said in December.
 Spokeswoman Claudia Chandler said that tracing the current crisis back to high tech users is an "urban myth."